-- "Outreach" to other entities and agencies so that homeless students are identified; - Providing public notice of the educational rights of homeless children in locations frequented by parents/guardians and unaccompanied youths.
+- Providing public notice of the educational rights of homeless children in locations frequented by parents/guardians and unaccompanied youths.
 This notice is to be in a manner and form that is understandable; - Seeing that school personnel who provide McKinney-Vento Services receive professional development and other support; and - Ensuring that unaccompanied youths are enrolled in school and receive support to accrue credits and access to higher education.